shupershuff/Diablo2RLoader/README.md

 There are ways to improve your script MaGic Find...

 # Setup Steps
+Please see the detailed setup steps below, it's not as scary as it looks.
+I've included details for all of the features you may or may not want to use.
+A basic setup only takes 2 or 3 minutes.
+TL;DR steps are:
+1. Download the latest release, extract and unblock it within file properties.
+See [1.
+Download](#1-download).
+2. Download handle viewer and place in the folder.
+See [2.
+Setup Handle Viewer](#2-setup-handle-viewer).
+3. Add account info to accounts.csv.
+See [3.
+Setup Your Accounts](#3-setup-your-accounts).
+4. Edit config.xml to set game path and enable/configure desired features.
+See [4.
+Script Config](#4-script-config-mostly-optional).
+5. Run script for first time.
+See [5.
+Run the script manually for the first time](#5-run-the-script-manually-for-the-first-time).
+6. Optionally perform steps to configure game settings that each account should load from.
+See [6.
+Auto Settings Switcher](#6-auto-settings-switcher-optional-but-recommended) and [7.
+Manual Settings Switcher](#7-manual-settings-switcher-optional).

+If you have any issues I can almost guarantee it's covered in the detailed setup steps below or FAQ section.

 ## 1. Download
 1. Download the latest [release](https://github.com/shupershuff/Diablo2RLoader/releases) this and extract the zip file to a folder of your choosing.
 2. Right click on D2loader.ps1 and open properties.